ibm-cloud-docs/cis/cis-cli-plugin.md

 {: #create-glb-pool-options}

 `--json`
-:    The json file or json string used to describe a GLB pool.
+:    The JSON file or JSON string used to describe a GLB pool.
 Required.
-    - The required fields in json data are `name`, `origins`, `check_regions` :
+    - The required fields in JSON data are `name`, `origins`, `check_regions` :
         - `name` : A short name (tag) for the pool.
         - `origins` : A list of origins within this pool.
         - `check_regions` : A list of geographic region code.